Collaborating to Address Health Needs

 Sustainable Immunization Gains

 In the following decade, we began to address injection safety, health economics, and sustainability.
 We also continued our efforts to tackle the health worker shortage through training programs in epidemiology and health program management (e.g., EPIGEPS).
 Since 2000, we have continued to collaborate with a diversity of actors in the field to promote sustainable evidence-based health policies, strengthen immunization services, develop advocacy for immunization, and support the development of skilled health professionals.
-To support our expanding presence in Africa, we have opened additional regional offices in Côte d'Ivoire, Benin, and Burkina Faso, and Togo.
+To support our expanding presence in Africa, we have opened additional regional offices in Côte d'Ivoire, Benin, and Burkina Faso, Togo and Guinea.